safesoftware/FMETraining/ServerAuthoring1Basics/Exercise3.md

 ![](./Images/Img1.229.Ex3.NewScheduleSetSchedule.png)

 Be aware that the times are given in 24-hour format, so 1:30 means AM and 13:30 means PM.
+It is also important to note that this time is the local time of the machine FME Server is installed to.

-Under Workspace Settings, select the Training repository and from within that the workspace previously uploaded (Basics-Ex1-Complete.fmw):
+Under Workspace Settings, select the Training repository and within that the workspace previously uploaded (Basics-Ex1-Complete.fmw):

 ![](./Images/Img1.230.Ex3.NewScheduleWorkspace.png)